Fenixin/Minecraft-Region-Fixer/README.rst

 Supported platforms
 ===================
 This program only works with Python 3.x, and DOESN'T work with python 2.x.
-There was a windows exe in older versions, but right now you need to install the python interpreter to run this program.
+There was a Windows .exe for older versions, but right now you need to install the python interpreter to run this program.

 Notes
 =====
 Older versions of Minecraft had big problems when loading broken worlds.
-Newer versions of Minecraft are doing improving the way they deal with corruption and other things.
+Newer versions of Minecraft are improving the way they deal with corruption and other things.

 Region-Fixer still is useful for replacing chunks/regions with a